labsyspharm/ashlar/docs/instructions/index.md

 # ASHLAR Quick Start

-Be sure to [install](./installation.html) ASHLAR appropriately before proceeding through this quick-start guide.
+[Install](./installation.html) ASHLAR before proceeding through this quick-start guide.
+Refer to [Running ASHLAR](./running.html) for more information about required and optional inputs.
-[Running ASHLAR](./running.html) is a reference page that outlines specific inputs that are required to process samples with ASHLAR.

 1. Step 1: